SportBeep.com

 “Going through the team event and then now going into individual skating, I had been going through so many feelings,” said Sakamoto.
 “Sometimes it’s a feeling of fear, and (whether) all that effort could be rewarded, or many kinds of feeling.
 It’s a one-point advantage for her (Nakai), so I think it’s manageable to go over the top.
 I will try to concentrate as much as I can to the last minute.”

 “The Americans are very good skaters and also, we are good skaters, so it’s natural that we are all in the same group.
-Sometimes we are rivals, but outside of our skating, Amber, Alysa, and Isabeau (Levito) are really good friends and really energetic skaters,” she added.
-Unheralded leader Nakai wants to make her dream a reality aged just 17.
+Sometimes we are rivals, but outside of our skating, Amber, Alysa and Isabeau (Levito) are really good friends and really energetic skaters,” she added.
+Unheralded leader Nakai wants to make her dream a reality at just 17.
 “I feel like I’m dreaming,” she said after making a splash with a triple Axel to open and a lively programme performed playfully to the soundtrack of the film “La Strada” by Nino Rota.

 © 2024 AFP